apache/tooling-trusted-release/docs/conventions.md

 - Methods requiring interface compatibility with their superclass
 - Nested functions, i.e. functions appearing in other functions

+Scripts are explicitly _not_ an exception.
+Underscores should be used to prefix private interfaces in scripts for consistency, e.g. so that linters don't need to carry exceptions, and to ease potential migration to modules.

 ### Use UPPERCASE for top level constants

 Define top level constants using `UPPERCASE` letters.
 Don't forget to apply an underscore prefix to constants which are private to their module.